slevomat/coding-standard/README.md

 Requires comments with single-line content to be written as multi-liners.

+#### SlevomatCodingStandard.Commenting.UselessConstantDocComment 🔧

+Reports useless `@var` annotation (or whole documentation comment) for class constants because the type of constant is always clear.

 ## Installation

 The recommended way to install Slevomat Coding Standard is [through Composer](http://getcomposer.org).